litebird/litebird_sim/docs/source/observations.rst

    used to express the pointing angles.

 4. ``Observation.psi`` is a :math:`(n_d, N)` matrix containing the
-   polarization angles (in radians), expressed with respect to the celestial North (ψ).
-It's initialized together with ``Observation.pointings``.
+   orientation angles op the :math:`n_d` detectors (in radians), expressed with respect to the celestial North (ψ).
+It is initialized together with ``Observation.pointings``.

 5. ``Observation.local_flags`` is a :math:`(n_d, N)` matrix containing